syncfusion-content/ej2-react-docs/ej2-react/document-editor/restrict-editing.md

 You can toggle the highlight the editable region value using the "highlightEditableRanges" property.

-The folowing code shows how to toggle the highlight editable region value.
+The following code shows how to toggle the highlight editable region value.

 ```typescript
 container.documentEditor.documentEditorSettings.highlightEditableRanges = true;